 Personal care is an important daily need for a senior citizen.
 She may need assistance with bathing, dressing and personal grooming.
 A home-health aide or other family member can help with these tasks, if necessary.

-An elderly person needs proper nutrition to stay healthy and enjoy a comfortable life.
+An older person needs proper nutrition to stay healthy and enjoy a comfortable life.
 Have a nutritionist or caregiver go over a daily meal plan to know what foods best fit that person's lifestyle.
 Meals can be prepared weekly so it is easier for the senior citizen to heat and eat a warm meal every day.
-Programs such as Meals on Wheels ensure that an elderly person receives at least one healthy meal daily.
+Programs such as Meals on Wheels ensure that an older person receives at least one healthy meal daily.